 d.
-Effectiveness of compensatory measures in place for out-of-service, degraded or inoperable fire protection equipment, systems or features
+Effectiveness of compensatory measures in place for out-of-service, degraded or inoperable fire protection equipment, systems or features; and

 e.
-Performance of the fire brigade
+Performance of the fire brigade.

 NOTE: Inspectors shall utilize Inspection Procedure, 88055, “Fire Protection (Annual)” when the triennial inspection is scheduled, as necessary, for verification of code and license requirements.
 The annual inspection complements the triennial inspection by focusing on the material condition and operational status of the fire protection program, specifically in the areas of active fire detection/suppression systems and passive fire confinement.
 During the calendar year in which the triennial is scheduled, all inspection time shall be charged to the triennial inspection procedure.